dawaltconley/sass-themes/README.md

 `sass-themes` still requires a Sass build step in order to create the theme classes that these Tailwind colors depend on.
-You may not want to import certain (or any) theme subclasses if using Tailwind; consider only importing the mixins and utility functions.
+You may not want to import certain (or any) theme subclasses when using Tailwind; consider only importing the mixins and utility functions.

 ## Partials